tokenika/eosfactory/steem.md

 [EOS Factory](http://eosfactory.io/) is a smart-contract development framework, created by [Tokenika](https://tokenika.io).
 Our aim is to offer a similar functionality to Ethereum's [Truffle Framework](http://truffleframework.com/).

-This is our ultimate goal: using a single command-line interface within an IDE you'll be able to create a private testnet and then compile, unit-test and deploy EOS smart-contracts.
+This is our ultimate goal: using a single command-line interface within a single IDE you'll be able to launch a private testnet and then compile, unit-test and deploy EOS smart-contracts.

-*EOSFactory* is tightly integrated with the [Visual Studio Code](https://code.visualstudio.com) IDE.
+*EOSFactory* is works nicely with the [Visual Studio Code](https://code.visualstudio.com) IDE.
 This will allow you to write EOS smart-contracts, play with them and then perform proper unit-testing, all within one robust IDE.
+In the future we plan to add support for other IDE, e.g. [Eclipse](https://www.eclipse.org/ide/).

 ### Cross-platform compatibility